peblio/app/developer_docs/README.md

 ### Unit Tests For Server

-You can run the tests once by running
+You can run the from root folder by running
 ```
 cd server
 npm test